junsen/LogParser/README.md

 # LogParser Project

-###This project demostate a multiple output for mapreduce job
+### This project demonstrates a multiple output for mapreduce job